-Franklin County Public Health (FCPH), the City of Dublin’s health agency, began Phase 1B of the state’s phased vaccination program Jan.
-20.
+Franklin County Public Health (FCPH) is the City of Dublin’s health agency.

-- In Franklin County, there are many providers available to distribute the vaccine.
+- For Dublin residents, there are many providers available to distribute the vaccine.

 The Franklin County and Columbus Medical Reserve Corps is dedicated to establishing teams of local volunteer medical, public health and other professionals to contribute their skills and expertise during times of disaster and public health emergency, as well as throughout the year for community health promotion.

 Sign Up to Volunteer